Spey: smooth inference for reinterpretation studies: Acknowledgement

 \section{Acknowledgement}

-We express our sincere gratitude to Sabine Kraml and Wolfgang Waltenberger for fruitful discussions, and suggestions.
-We would also like to extend our appreciation to Timothée Pascal for his dedicated efforts in integrating and testing \spey\ within the SModelS package.
-Our thanks go to William Ford for providing valuable insights into their recasting endeavors for the CMS-SUS-20-004 analysis, as well as Yuber F. Perez-Gonzalez for sharing detailed information about his work on reinterpreting neutrino experiments.
+We express our sincere gratitude to Sabine Kraml and Wolfgang Waltenberger for fruitful discussions and suggestions.
+We would also like to thank Timoth\'{e}e Pascal for his dedicated efforts in integrating and testing \spey\ within the SModelS package.
+Our thanks go to William Ford for providing valuable insights into their recasting endeavours for the CMS-SUS-20-004 analysis, as well as Yuber F. Perez-Gonzalez for sharing detailed information about his work on reinterpreting neutrino experiments.
 We are deeply grateful to the \pyhf\ development team, namely Lukas Heinrich, Matthew Feickert, Giordon Stark, and Alexander Held, for their invaluable support in addressing numerous inquiries related to the package.
-Finally, we would like to express our appreciation to Benjamin Fuks for his extensive feedback on the manuscript.
+Finally, we would like to express our appreciation to Benjamin Fuks and Andy Buckley for their extensive feedback on the manuscript.